 This means that the air quality is good, and pollution poses little to no health risks.
 Feel free to enjoy the great outdoors.

 This color means that air quality is moderate.
 While the quality of the air is satisfactory, it may pose a risk to people who are unusually sensitive to pollution.
 Those people should consider reducing their time outside.

-This means the air quality is unhealthy for sensitive groups.
-The general public is less likely to experience any adverse effects, but people who are sensitive to air pollution may experience problems.
+This air quality alert means the air quality is unhealthy for sensitive groups.
+The public is less likely to experience any adverse effects, but people who are sensitive to air pollution may experience problems.
 Sensitive groups should reduce their time outdoors.
 People with asthma should keep quick-relief medicine handy.
 People suffering from heart disease should immediately contact their health care provider if they experience palpitations, fatigue or shortness of breath.

 When the AQI is red, it means the air is unhealthy.
 The general public may experience health problems, and people who are sensitive to air pollution may experience more serious effects.
 Sensitive groups should avoid prolonged time outside, while everyone else should reduce their time spent outdoors.
 People with asthma should keep quick-relief medicine handy.

 If purple shows up on the AQI report, it means the air is very unhealthy.
 Officials will usually issue health alerts at this level because the risk of health problems from air pollution is increased for everyone.
 Sensitive groups should avoid all outdoor activities, while everyone else should avoid prolonged time outside.

 This is the worst level on the AQI.
 This color means the air is considered hazardous.
 Officials will usually describe this as a health emergency because just about everyone will experience problems from air pollution.
 Everyone should avoid all physical activity outside.
 Sensitive groups should remain indoors and keep their activity levels low.